SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 1. In the SAP BTP cockpit (consumer subaccount), navigate to *Instances and Subscriptions*.
 2. Create subscriptions to *Poetry Slam Manager* with service plan *default* (this is your own multi-tenant SAP BTP application that you just created).
-3. To launch the *Poetry Slam Manager* application, choose *Go to Application* as soon as the application is in status *Subscribed*.
+3. To launch the *Poetry Slam Manager* application, choose *Go to Application* as soon as the application has the status *Subscribed*.

 ### Set Up Single Sign-On for the SAP BTP Application Subscription